We Found Which Credit Cards Can Help Establish Business Credit

 Once in D&B’s system, search Equifax and Experian’s websites for the business.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.
 This way, Experian and Equifax will have activity to report on.

-Start with the vendor credit tier.
+Start with vendor credit.
 First you should establish trade lines that report.
 This is also known as vendor accounts.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 But to start with, what is trade credit?
 These trade lines are credit issuers who will give you starter credit when you have none now.
 Terms are frequently Net 30, instead of revolving.